robertorosero/pyhtonmig/Doc/library/socket.rst

    is system-dependent (usually 5).

-.. method:: socket.makefile(mode='r', buffering=None, *, encoding=None, newline=None)
+.. method:: socket.makefile(mode='r', buffering=None, *, encoding=None, errors=None, newline=None)

    .. index:: single: I/O control; buffering

-   Return a :dfn:`file object` associated with the socket.
+   Return a :term:`file object` associated with the socket.
 The exact returned type depends on the arguments given to :meth:`makefile`.
 These arguments are interpreted the same way as by the built-in :func:`open` function.

-   The returned file object references a :cfunc:`dup`\ ped version of the socket file descriptor, so the file object and socket object may be closed or garbage-collected independently.
+   Closing the file object won't close the socket unless there are no remaining references to the socket.
 The socket must be in blocking mode (it can not have a timeout).

 .. method:: socket.recv(bufsize[, flags])